elB4RTO/craplog-pyGUI/README.md

 ## Overview

-CRAPLOG is a tool that takes Apache2 logs in their default form, scrapes them and creates simple statistics.<br/>
+Craplog is a tool that takes Apache2 logs in their default form, scrapes them and creates simple statistics.<br/>
 It's meant to be ran daily.

 ![screenshot](https://github.com/elB4RTO/craplog-pyGUI/blob/main/crapshot.png)<br/>

-This fully Graphical version of CRAPLOG allows you to view log files too.<br/>
+This fully graphical version allows you to view log files too.<br/>
 In the left side of the screen, you can load and view the files that CRAPLOG will use during its job.<br/>
 In the right side of the screen, there are the options to use and the output of the process.